Countdown to Graduation

 - Please wear your gown (no honor stoles, medals, cords, or tassels necessary)

-- The ceremony is open to parents, family, and friends of our graduates.
+- The ceremony is open to parents, family, and friends of our graduates

-Senior Breakfast – Cafeteria, Breakfast, 9:30 to 10:00 a.m.
+Senior Breakfast – Cafeteria, 9:30 to 10:00 a.m.

 Join all your classmates for a complimentary breakfast buffet and have fun signing your yearbooks before graduation rehearsal.